MenachoIvan/MenachoIvan/README.md

 - 👋 Hi, I’m @MenachoRBB
+- Information Systems Technician at PortAventura World.
+Student of web/app development at the Rovira y Virgili University.
 - 👀 Interested at web and software developing, starting at cybersecurity
 - 📫 How to reach me: @MenachoRBB on twitter, @menacho.rbb on Instagram and ivan.menacho@estudiants.urv.cat
 - 🙋‍♂️ Open for collaborations